-This study will investigate the effect of antiretroviral therapy (ART) on pregnant women and their infants using two experimental laboratory tests.
-The first test is for mitochondrial DNA (mtDNA) and will examine the level of function of the mitochondria.
-The second test will look at the damage the drugs may do to the length of DNA at the end of chromosomes (telomeres).
-In addition, the study aims to better understand the relationship between preterm birth, HIV, ART, the bacterial environment of the vagina, and other risk factors for preterm birth.
+This study investigated the effect of antiretroviral therapy (ART) on pregnant women and their infants using two experimental laboratory tests.
+The first test was for mitochondrial DNA (mtDNA) and examined the quantity and quality of mtDNA.
+The second test looked at the damage the drugs may do to the length of DNA at the end of chromosomes (telomeres), which can indicate cellular stress and aging.
+In addition, the study aimed to better understand the relationship between preterm birth, HIV, ART, the bacterial environment of the vagina, and other risk factors for preterm birth.

-This study consists of 3 study visits during pregnancy, generally between weeks 16–20, 24–28, and 32–36.
-Two additional visits will be scheduled during the time of delivery as well as 4–8 weeks following delivery.
-Blood samples will be drawn at these same visit times, umbilical cord blood will be collected at the time of delivery, and a small piece of cord tissue and placenta will be collected, if possible.
-A self-collected vaginal swab will be used to assess the types of bacteria in the vagina at each visit.
-At delivery, and if there is any threat of preterm delivery, the attending doctor will gather additional swabs during the physical exam.
-Swabs and blood samples will be collected periodically from the baby for 8 weeks following birth.
+This study consisted of three study visits during pregnancy, generally between weeks 16–20, 24–28, and 32–36.
+Two additional visits were scheduled during the time of delivery as well as 4–8 weeks following delivery.
+Blood samples were drawn at these same visit times, while umbilical cord blood and a small piece of cord tissue and placenta were collected at the time of delivery, when possible.
+A self-collected vaginal swab was used to assess the types of bacteria in the vagina at each visit.
+At delivery, and if there was any threat of preterm delivery, the attending doctor gathered additional swabs during the physical exam.
+Swabs and blood samples were collected periodically from the baby for eight weeks following birth.

 If you would like more information on this clinical study, please refer to one of the investigators.